0BananaBig0/from_gcc_to_cpp/docs/ConstConstexprAndStatic.md

 4. The class **must have a `constexpr` constructor**.
 5. All **member functions** invoked on a `constexpr` object **must also be `constexpr`**.
-6. Data members used in `constexpr` evaluation must be integral constants or themselves `constexpr`.
+6. Data members used in `constexpr` evaluation must be data that can be evaluated at compile-time.
 7. A `constexpr` instance **is always `const`** implicitly, but the reverse is not true—`const` instances are not guaranteed to be evaluated at compile time.